When Protest Becomes Crime

 Challenging the law and justice system and warning against relying on criminal law to deal with socio-political conflicts, Terwindt's observations have implications for a wide range of actors and constituencies, including social movement activists, scholars, and prosecutors.

-Carolijn Terwindt is an author and activist.
-After receiving her JSD from Columbia Law School, she contributed articles to numerous journals and is the co-author with Chris van der Borgh of NGOs under Pressure in Partial Democracies (Palgrave Macmillan, 2014).
-She has worked as Senior Legal Advisor at the European Center for Constitutional and Human Rights in Berlin.
+Carolijn Terwindt is Senior Legal Advisor on Business and Human Rights at the European Center for Constitutional and Human Rights in Berlin.
+She has contributed articles to numerous journals and is the co-author with Chris van der Borgh of NGOs under Pressure in Partial Democracies (Palgrave Macmillan, 2014).

-1. When Groups Take Justice Into Their Own Hands
+2. When Groups Take Justice into Their Own Hands

-6. Narrating the Praise for ETA Prisoners as Humiliation of Victims
+7. Narrating Praise for ETA Prisoners as Humiliation of Victims

-8. Responding to Allegations of Racism and Repression Against the Mapuche People
+9. Responding to Allegations of Racism and Repression against the Mapuche People

 135mm x 215mm